Ir3nicuz/EgsEcfEditorApp/README.md

 - .ecf file content syntax checks and error listing
 - Display and supervision of inheritance dependencies
 - File Operations (new, load, save, close)
+- GUI support for english and german language

 ## Planned Major Features
 - SaveAs with taking applied filter into account